Department and Program Descriptions

 Political Science courses at the 100- and 200- level are open to all first-year students.

-Classes numbered in the 200s are of two types.
-We offer courses introductory to the traditional subfields in Political Science—American politics, international relations, political theory, and comparative politics.
-These courses are numbered 201 through 204.
+At the 100-level, we offer four courses to introduce students to the traditional subfields in Political Science—American politics, international relations, political theory, and comparative politics.
+These courses are numbered 110 through 140.
 They are substantive courses on specific fields in Political Science and gateways to the major.
-Thus if you are interested in American politics, international relations, political theory, or comparative politics, or if you are entertaining the idea of majoring in Political Science, we urge you to consider taking one or two of our 200-level core courses during your first year.
-Classes numbered above 201-204 focus on specific topics within one of the subfields.
-For example, PSCI 232(S) Modern Political Thought is an elective in Political Theory.
+Thus if you are interested in American politics, international relations, political theory, or comparative politics, or if you are entertaining the idea of majoring in Political Science, we urge you to consider taking one or two of our core introductory courses during your first year.
+Additionally, we offer several 100-level courses that introduce politics in a general way through issues and events, and these courses admit first-years preferentially.
+Enroll early if you are interested in these courses.

 Major